 In 2012, when gold prices (NYSEARCA:GLD) averaged $1650/ounce,

 central bankers around the world bought 535 tons, the most

-world's bankers are again helping mark the top in gold as they have
+world's bankers are helping mark the top in gold as they lose over

-lost over $500 billion and counting since the great gold peak of
+$500 billion dollars and counting since the great gold peak of

 Euphoria and Emotion

-was the second highest rated television show in 2011 just as
+the 2nd highest rated television show in '11 just as another

-Countless treasure hunting television shows remain popular today.
+Countless treasure hunting television shows remain in popularity

 Will History Rhyme?